 Increased density in Downtown has been identified as desirable to support the growing entertainment district Duluth has created.
 According to the Congress of New Urbanism, a community should have 2,000 or more housing units within walking distance to support a block of community-oriented Main Street retail.
-This equates to about $^3\!\!/4$ of a mile walk from downtown, which is what the Atlanta Regional Commission identifies as walkable in our region.
+This equates to about 3/4 of a mile walk from downtown, which not coincidentally is what the Atlanta Regional Commission identifies as walkable in our region.
+In order to achieve this, the City of Duluth needs to practically double the housing units in and around downtown.
 Due to the lack of available land, this will likely occur through redevelopment of older properties at higher densities.